tyrasd/rfc7946-to-d3/readme.md

 Why
 ---

-D3 [assumes](https://github.com/d3/d3-geo#d3-geo) GeoJSON polygon coordinates to be sorted in a clockwise order, while rfc7946 GeoJSON assumes the **opposite** (counterclickwise or [right-hand-rule](https://en.wikipedia.org/wiki/Right-hand_rule) winding).
-This difference causes issues when for example calculating [bounding boxes](https://github.com/d3/d3-geo#geoBounds) or applying [projections](https://github.com/d3/d3-geo-projection#geoProject) on such polygons.
+D3 [assumes](https://github.com/d3/d3-geo#d3-geo) GeoJSON polygon coordinates to be sorted in a clockwise order, while rfc7946 GeoJSON assumes the **opposite** (counterclockwise or [right-hand-rule](https://en.wikipedia.org/wiki/Right-hand_rule) winding).
+This difference causes issues for example when calculating [bounding boxes](https://github.com/d3/d3-geo#geoBounds) or applying [projections](https://github.com/d3/d3-geo-projection#geoProject) on such polygons.

 This module converts between the two convertions by simply reversing the order of all (multi)polygon linear rings of the given input.